tnc-ca-geo/animl-ml/api/mira/README.md

 detect rodents, while the "mira-large" model classifies foxes and skunks.

-This API allows users to submit an image file (or the URL of an image available on the internet) for inference against the two MIRA models and recieve
+This API allows users to submit an image file (or the URL of an image available on the internet) for inference against the two MIRA models and recieve predictions in the response.
-predictions.

 ### Related repos
 - Mira                http://github.com/tnc-ca-geo/mira